 If your photographer has to spend time traveling between locations such as a hair salon, wedding venue, first look location, then back to the venue on your wedding day, you're paying them to travel during that time, not photograph.
 Weddings that have the portraits, ceremony, and reception all in one place will get you the most bang for you buck.

-If you have an idea for a photo, or really appreciate a background at your venue, please tell your photographer, otherwise there is no need to stress about where to take portraits, either.
+If you have an idea for a photo, or really appreciate a background at your venue, please tell your photographer, otherwise there is no need to stress about where to take photos.
 Your photographer will be sure to scout out your venue on the day of your wedding for their preferred lighting and backgrounds.
 A great photographer can make any location look awesome since beautiful images are 90% about lighting.
 Halley and Braden’s wedding day portraits (below) were taken in harsh mid-day light — tough shooting conditions — and their portraits still turned out gorgeous.

 Hire a wedding planner

 A wedding planner takes care of the schedule, timing, wrangling family, and so on.
 They do it ALL which allows your photographer to focus on giving you their full creativity.
 With a wedding planner, your photographer will have more time to photograph, the day will run smoother and allows your photographer to capture more.
 Hiring a wedding planner is a win all around!

 Do an engagment session

 Adding an engagement session to your photography package allows you to see how you and your photographer work together, before the big day.
 Think of it as a test run.
-You'll get to see how you and your photographer work together, you get a chance to practice modeling, see how your hair holds up after a bit of shooting, and as a bonus — you now have guestbook and save the date material!
-All of this works together to reduce the amount of stress you'll have about being in photos on your wedding day.
+You’ll get a feel for how your photographer asks you to pose, see how your hair holds up after a bit of shooting, and bonus — you now have guestbook and save the date material.

 Purchase a wedding album